 What to expect during the Shillong Cherry Blossom Festival?

-Apart from the Cherry Blossom, you can enjoy the musical concerts and always try the local food, rice beer, and fruit wines.
+Apart from the Cherry Blossom, you can enjoy the musical concerts by national and international bands, and always try the local food, rice beer, and fruit wines.
 They should be easily available in the stalls around the venues.

 Where, when and how to find the Cherry Blossoms in Shillong?

 As you must have realized already, the blossom timings are not exactly predictable.
 The festival is planned to time with the blossoms but as it happened this year, it turned out to be a bit too early.
-No one can exactly predict the nature but ideally, they bloom between late October to most of November and they last 2-3 weeks only.
+No one can exactly predict the nature but ideally, they bloom in November and they last 2-3 weeks only.
 However, once they start blooming, you can see them all over the city and you don’t really have to search for them.

 What else to do in Shillong?